 The National Junior Honor Society (NJHS) organization at Fairmont’s North Tustin Campus recognized this hardship.
 In less than a week following Hurricane Irma, the NJHS students rallied their community and hosted a root beer float sale to raise money for those affected by Hurricane Harvey and Irma.
 The sale raised more than $1,200 in sales and donations for the Salvation Army.

 Though these fundraisers and clothing drives have ended, help can still be given.
 Anna Kunkle, Fairmont Prep’s Community Service Coordinator, encourages students and families to still donate books to Cypress Park High School’s 10th grade English class.
 The book list can be found above and can be purchased from Barnes & Noble using bookfair ID: 12213617 at checkout.
 Mrs. Kunkle may also be emailed for more information.
-You can also follow the example of our North Tustin Campus NJHS and donate directly to the Salvation Army.
+You can also follow the example of our North Tustin Campus NJHS and donate directly to the Salvation Army say experts.